wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Map Marker Icons](https://www.nexusmods.com/newvegas/mods/83575)

-A total overhaul to every Map Marker icons, also including an extension that replaces 87 generic Map Markers Icons with something that is more memorable and unique.
+A total overhaul to every Map Marker icon, also including an extension that replaces 87 generic Map Markers Icons with something that is more memorable and unique.

 ### [TTW Goodies](https://www.nexusmods.com/newvegas/mods/83603)

-A collection of Patches and V5 Icons for Tale Of Two Wastelands.
+A collection of patches and V5 Icons for Tale Of Two Wastelands.

 ### [Consistent Pip-Boy Icons v5 - Extension](https://www.nexusmods.com/newvegas/mods/83639)